Sushankhya-911/Projects/README_Nepal_COVID_MacroAnalysis.md

 - How to combine multiple charts into one dashboard using `plt.subplot()`
 - How to explain real-world economic paradoxes using data

----

-> *"Data doesn't just show numbers — it explains why GDP rose while people were dying.
-> That's the power of connecting datasets."* 🇳🇵